nix-community/disko/docs/disko-install.md

 ### Fresh Installation

-For a fresh installation, where Disko-Install will handle partitioning and setting up the disk, use the following syntax:
+For a fresh installation, where **disko-install** will handle partitioning and setting up the disk, use the following syntax:

 ```console
 sudo nix run 'github:nix-community/disko#disko-install' -- --flake <flake-url>#<flake-attr> --disk <disk-name> <disk-device>